-Consumers believe ‘Natural’ and ‘Organic’ contain no toxic chemicals or artificial fragrance, however, due to the lack of regulation in the beauty industry, manufacturers can still label their products as ‘Natural’ or ‘Organic’ even if they contain processed, toxic and chemically enhanced ingredients.
+Consumers are lead to believe that products with the words ‘Natural’ and ‘Organic’ contain no toxic chemicals or artificial fragrances, however, due to the lack of regulation in the beauty industry, manufacturers can still label their products this way even if the product does contain processed, toxic and chemically enhanced ingredients.

-Another Greenwashing term “Wild Harvested“,may contain natural ingredients, however if not organically farmed they cannot be certified as organic.
+Another Greenwashing term “Wild Harvested”, such a product may contain natural ingredients, however if these ingredients are not organically farmed they should not be termed as organic.

-Certified organic skincare products are those that have been certified as comprising of organic ingredients by regulatory bodies such as Ecocert, The Soil Association and the USDA who set a large number of strict production rules and regulations for organic certification.
+have been certified organic by numerous regulatory bodies who set a large number of strict production rules and regulations for organic certification.